History of feminism: Sexual politics

+Shulamith Firestone, active during the second wave of feminism, argued reproductive technology is connected to reproductive rights.
+Firestone believed in the enhancement of technologically concerning reproduction, in order to eliminate the obligation for women to reproduce and end oppression and inequality against them.

 Susan Griffin was one of the first feminists to write on pornography's implications in her 1981 Pornography and Silence.
 Beyond Brownmiller and Griffin's positions, Catharine MacKinnon and Andrea Dworkin influenced debates and activism around pornography and prostitution, particularly at the Supreme Court of Canada.
 MacKinnon, a lawyer, has stated, "To be about to be raped is to be gender female in the process of going about life as usual."
 She explained sexual harassment by saying that it "doesn't mean that they [harassers] all want to fuck us, they just want to hurt us, dominate us, and control us, and that is fucking us."
 According to Pauline B. Bart, some people see radical feminism as the only movement that truly expresses the pain of being a woman in an unequal society, as it portrays that reality with the experiences of the battered and violated, which they claim to be the norm.
 Critics, including some feminists, civil libertarians, and jurists, have found this position uncomfortable and alienating.

 This approach has evolved to transform the research and perspective on rape from an individual experience into a social problem.

+Expanding feminism

+Starting in the 1970s, second-wave leaders and writers such as Gloria Anzaldúa, bell hooks, Cherríe Moraga, Audre Lorde, Maxine Hong Kingston, and other feminists of color called for a new subjectivity in feminist voice.
+Hijas de Cuauntemoc was a student-led Chicana feminist newspaper founded in 1971.
+Named after an underground newspaper written by women during the 1910 Mexican Revolution, this publication was a crucial part of the burgeoning Chicana feminist movement.